-- You are required to work in pairs for this lab exercise. - This means two people working at ONE computer, one typing ("driving"), one saying what to type ("navigating"), while BOTH are looking at the shared computer screen and discussing issues along the way.
+- You are required to work in pairs for this lab exercise. - This means two people working at ONE computer, one typing ("driving"), one saying what to type ("navigating"), while BOTH are looking at the shared computer screen and discussing concepts/issues along the way.

-- Make sure BOTH of your names appear in each file submitted. - When you are done, before you leave lab, somehow e-mail or copy the lab exercise files so that BOTH of you have copies, and BOTH of you should submit these files using ~st10/328submit on nrs-projects, with a lab number of 85. - You are expected to follow the style standards from the posted "CS 328 SQL and PL/SQL Coding Standards so far" (at https://nrs-projects.humboldt.edu/~st10/s24cs328/328-sql-plsql-coding-standards.pdf).
+- Make sure BOTH of your names appear in each file submitted. - When you are done, before you leave lab, BOTH of you should submit appropriate versions of these files using ~st10/328submit on nrs-projects, with a lab number of 85. - You are expected to follow the style standards from the posted "CS 328 SQL and PL/SQL Coding Standards so far" (at https://nrs-projects.humboldt.edu/~st10/s25cs328/328-sql-plsql-coding-standards.pdf).